Bananz0/eGPUae/README.md

 ```

 ### Q: How do I update to a new version?
-**A:** The script checks for updates automatically once per day and will notify you if a new version is available.
+**A:** The script checks for updates automatically once per day and shows a **Windows notification** if a new version is available.
 To update, simply run the installer again:
 ```powershell
 irm https://raw.githubusercontent.com/Bananz0/eGPUae/main/Install-eGPU-Startup.ps1 | iex
 ```
 Your configuration will be preserved.

+### Q: Will I know when my eGPU is enabled?
+**A:** Yes!
+The script shows a Windows toast notification whenever it successfully enables your eGPU, so you'll see a popup even if it's running in the background.

-### Q: Can I disable update checks?
+### Q: Can I disable notifications?
 **A:** Currently supports one eGPU.
 For multiple eGPUs, you can modify the config or run multiple instances with different configs.

 ### Q: Does it slow down my system?